RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 - their name, sex, and date of birth,
 - and that the mother of Sans Souci is called Changoe.

-However, other important characteristics or relationships between person observations cannot be modelled.
+However, other important characteristics and relationships between person observations cannot be modelled.

 ![Folio](Images/Slavenregister_InvNr_24_FolioNr_0267-klein.jpg)
 | Subject | Property | Object |